particle-iot/docs/src/content/tutorials/device-cloud/console.md

 It's also possible to [create custom `cmd` handlers](/reference/asset-tracking/tracker-edge-firmware/#regcommandcallback-cloudservice).
 These can be used instead of creating a custom Particle function handler and make it possible to add more than 12 handlers and automatically decode JSON arguments to the cmd handler.

+On a successful cmd request, the result is 0.
+A result of -22 indicates the JSON is invalid.

 ### Using off-the-shelf releases